Wilbard-Jr82/Wilbard-Jr/README.md

 ### Glad to see you here!
-Hi there!
-I'm Wilbard Jr Shinyemba, an engineering student with a deep passion for coding.
+I'm an engineering student with a deep passion for coding.
 My journey into the world of technology began with a fascination of how things work and a science fair project, and it quickly evolved into a love for building and creating with code.
 My ultimate ambition is to become a full-stack web developer, crafting seamless and engaging digital experiences from front to back.

 <br/>